 The Science Behind Time-Blocking and How It Eliminates Decision Fatigue

 Time-blocking your prospecting isn’t just a productivity hack — it’s rooted in how your brain actually works.
-Research on decision fatigue, a concept popularized by social psychologist Roy Baumeister, shows that the quality of your decisions deteriorates as you make more choices throughout the day.
+Research on decision fatigue, a concept popularized by social psychologist Roy Baumeister and covered extensively in the Harvard Business Review, shows that the quality of your decisions deteriorates as you make more choices throughout the day.
 Every time you decide “should I prospect now or check email first?” or “maybe I’ll start after lunch,” you’re burning mental energy that should be going toward your conversations with prospects.

 New Agent Prospecting Block (8:00 AM – 10:00 AM)

 8:15 – 9:30 AM: Call expired listings and FSBOs.
 These are homeowners who need help right now.
-Expired listings are sellers whose home didn’t sell with their previous agent — they’re often frustrated and open to hearing a new approach.
-FSBOs are homeowners trying to sell on their own, and many of them eventually list with an agent.
-Use proven scripts and focus on setting face-to-face appointments, not selling over the phone.
+Use proven scripts from our expired listing scripts guide and FSBO scripts guide and focus on setting face-to-face appointments, not selling over the phone.

 9:30 – 10:00 AM: Follow up with leads from previous days.
 Call back anyone who didn’t answer, respond to any callbacks or texts, and update your CRM notes.
 Schedule follow-up tasks for warm leads who aren’t ready yet.